MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 - Virtual machine health, as determined through platform health signals, is monitored to detect patching failures.

 When using Azure Stack HCI updates are orchestrated either by the operating system using Windows Updates, using Windows Server Update Services (WSUS), or manually by an administration.
-To learn more about using WSUS to manage and distribute updates, see [Windows Server Update Services](../administration/windows-server-update-services/get-started/windows-server-update-services-wsus).
+To learn more about using WSUS to manage and distribute updates, see [Windows Server Update Services (WSUS)](../administration/windows-server-update-services/get-started/windows-server-update-services-wsus.md).

 ## Understanding the patch status for your VM in Azure